Top Eight Reasons Why It’s Great to Be a WAA Member | Wisconsin Alumni Association

 - Badger pride.
 Thanks to members, all alumni can continue to share in the UW experience through valuable programs, services, and chapter efforts.

 - It’s the right thing to do.
-Membership supports needed student scholarships and important advocacy efforts.
+Membership supports much-needed and much-appreciated student scholarships and important advocacy efforts.

 - Connecting point.
 Members enjoy a UW connection the likes of which they haven’t felt since regularly roaming Bascom’s hallowed halls.

 Already a WAA member?
-Thank you!
-Not a member yet and want to get in on all the fun?
+Thank you and Happy Member Appreciation Month!
+Not a member yet but want to get in on all the fun?
 Join WAA today.